devoctomy/djabstraction.com/_posts/2021-03-21-warmupsessions_02.md

 I've gone for another selection of Uplifting Vocal Trance tracks, with Craig Connelly featuring a number of times.
 I particularly like the Gareth Emery remix of Bobina's Time & Tide, the original of which is one of my favourites.
 Another favorite of mine in this mix is Hypnotic by Fabrice, it comes in at a crucial time in the mix and keeps up the energy levels nicely, with an sublime uplifting breakdown.

 As always, enjoy the mix!

-> Just to note, that although this session, and the previous were uploaded to this site with only a day inbetween, they were recorded a week apart.
-Future mixes will be more evenly spaced apart.